 (11) Apply their knowledge, understanding and skills to new situations, including in the workplace.
 In doing so consider how the sustainability of this application of their knowledge, understanding and skills supports their progression into employment and subsequently into graduate employment.

-(12) Reflect on the interaction between education and contexts for learning including some understanding of: perspectives of child protection, safeguarding, disability, diversity and inclusion, the different education systems and the values underpinning these.
+(12) Begin to understand and identify the complex interaction between education and the sociopolitical contexts for learning including understanding of: perspectives of child protection, child and vulnerable adult safeguarding processes, inclusion disability, diversity and intersectionality.